 In 2016, a proposed U.S. merchant class action complaint was filed in federal court in California alleging that Mastercard, Visa, American Express and Discover (the "Network Defendants"), EMVCo, and a number of issuing banks (the "Bank Defendants") engaged in a conspiracy to shift fraud liability for card present transactions from issuing banks to merchants not yet in compliance with the standards for EMV chip cards in the United States (the "EMV Liability Shift"), in violation of the Sherman Act and California law.
 Plaintiffs allege damages equal to the value of all chargebacks for which class members became liable as a result of the EMV Liability Shift on October 1, 2015.
 The plaintiffs seek treble damages, attorney's fees and costs and an injunction against future violations of governing law.
 The district court denied the Network Defendants' motion to dismiss the complaint, but granted such a motion for EMVCo and the Bank Defendants.
 In 2017, the district court transferred the case to New York so that discovery could be coordinated with the U.S. MDL Litigation Cases described above.
 In 2020, the district court issued an order granting the plaintiffs' request for class certification.
-The plaintiffs have submitted expert reports that allege aggregate damages in excess of \$ 1 billion against the four Network Defendants.
+The plaintiffs have submitted expert reports that allege aggregate single damages in excess of \$1 billion against the four Network Defendants.
 The Network Defendants have submitted expert reports rebutting both liability and damages and all briefs on summary judgment have been submitted.
+In September 2024, the district court denied the Network Defendants' motion for summary judgment.